Republic of Poljica: Legacy

 Poljica area were also important to Croatian national renaissance on Croatian South, because the votes from Poljica contributed a lot to the victory of the People's Party (Narodna stranka, the Croatian unionist party) in 1882 on the elections in Split county, bringing the pro-Croat forces on ruling level.

 It since passed to Yugoslavia, and in 1912, the Poljica region was reconstituted as a single municipality.
 In 1945, it was split again between several municipalities, and remained that way until the present day, when the villages are part of Croatian municipalities of Omiš, Podstrana, Dugi Rat and Split.
 Today this area of around 250 km2 is inhabited by around 20,000 people.

 Recently the republic was "re-established" as a cultural organization.
 The reigning prince (veliki knez) is elected once a year and Petar Rodić was re-elected several times.

 Rulers of the Principality of Poljica

 The title of the rulers of the Principality of Poljica was župan (count) at first, later changing to knez (prince) and finally veliki knez (grand prince).
+The early 11-12th century list of rulers is highly doubtful, as the terms "poliscico", "postelnico" and "polstico/i" probably denote Croatian court officier of "postelnik" and not somebody from Poljica, meanwhile others were citizens of Split and are poorly confirmed in historical sources.